learn-co-curriculum/phase-0-javascript-events/README.md

 ## Introduction

 We've experimented with selecting and manipulate nodes in the DOM using
-JavaScript: deleting nodes, editing nodes, etc. Web applications do work like this in response to _events_ to communicate to application users that something has changed (moved from "normal" status to "liked" status).
-So a "click" _event_ might trigger the work to change a DOM element from green to red.
+JavaScript: deleting nodes, editing nodes, etc. But most web applications are not used by people opening up the console and editing the DOM directly :).

-In JavaScript we
+Instead, people _do something_ and then _work happens_.

-1. Tell DOM nodes to "listen" for events...
+In JavaScript we tell DOM Nodes to "listen" for someone "doing something."
+This is called an "event."
+In the "Simple Liker" application we're listening for someone to "click on the heart icon."
+In response to someone _doing something_, JavaScript "does work."
+In JavaScript we bundle work, like what we learned to do in the JavaScript console, inside a holder of work called a "function."
-2. ...and when they receive that event they "run" some amount of work stored in a _function_
+We'll explore functions and how to write them shortly, but for the moment you can think of them as a way to define work, _but not do it_..._yet_.

-In this lesson, we'll learn how to do just that.
-Don't worry if _functions_ are new to you.
-We'll cover them in greater depth once you've had a chance to work with them.
+Listening for events and triggering work when they're "noticed" is called "event handling."

 ## Define a JavaScript Event

-JavaScript has event handlers that respond to user actions such as mouse clicks, key presses, or window resizing.
-We can define code that will be run when those events happen.
+JavaScript has the ability to "listen" on DOM nodes to whether an "event" happens to that node.
+The simplest is "click."
+By setting up an "event listener" on a DOM node, we're halfway to having "handled the event."
+We'll cover a few more common types of events below.

 ## Identify Different Types of User Events

-Javascript gives us a few different event handlers that can be used.
+JavaScript gives us a few different event handlers that can be used.

 ### Mouse Click